KyleJamesKilty/QuordleSolver/README.md

 ##### Example
 At the start of the game:
-"boony" = [0,0,0,0,1] // Boony is a potential guess for all 4 games, and is has one duplicate.
+"boony" = [0,0,0,0,1] // Boony is a potential guess for all 4 games, and has one duplicate.

-Later on in the game once some of the words have been guessed:
+Later on in the game- once some of the words have been guessed:
 "boony" = [1,0,1,0,1] // Boony is no longer a potential guess for game 1 or game 3.